Cousins Sabin Lomac and Jim Tselikis pitch their lobster company during

 At this juncture, sales reached $15 million per year while continuing to steadily climb.
 By March 2022, the company grew even more with 42 total trucks and 7 restaurants.

-Years later, Cousins Maine Lobster has an annual revenue of $39 million, making this one of the most successful
+Years later, Cousins Maine Lobster has an annual revenue of over $53 million and has reached over $585 million in lifetime revenue.
+In turn, this is one of the most successful

 For even more on companies and products, be sure to stop by our Season 4 Products Page!